abbas-faisal/Scheduled-Relaxation-Jacobi-Method-Optimizer/README.md

 ### Residuals vs. Iterations Analysis:
 <img src="plots/SRJ_Jacobi_Residuals.png" width="75%">
 * Figures show that residuals decay exponentially, and that the search algorithm provided parameters that performed better than the theoretical ones.
-* Suggests that there is merit in search algorithms for ideal parameters, as performance is highly dependent on the boundary condition of the problem.
+* Suggests that there is merit in search algorithms for ideal parameters, as performance is highly dependent on the boundary conditions of the problem.

 ## Problem Statement:
 $$